-A cenote is a natural sinkhole, which is formed by the collapse of limestone bedrock, exposing groundwater underneath.
+A cenote is a natural sinkhole that is formed by the collapse of limestone bedrock, exposing groundwater underneath.
 Cenotes can vary in size and shape, ranging from small openings to large, water-filled caverns.

 Cenotes often have crystal-clear, turquoise-colored water.
 Cenotes were considered sacred and were important water sources.
 Today, cenotes are popular tourist attractions, offering opportunities for swimming.